This beginners guide is going to teach you how to find that exciting first product to sell (and make a profit) on Amazon, through their FBA program.

 The easy part is finding a product actually.
 The more challenging part is the steps involved to get that product from China to the US.
 It’s not so easy, and as I’ve mentioned on my blog many times, but it’s possible.
 If you’re willing to work.

 I highly recommend a course, so that you won’t get stuck.
 You’ll get the complete blueprint.
-One where you’ll learn what to do at each stage, because there’s 101 steps involved.
+One where you’ll learn what to do at each stage because there are 101 steps involved.

 Plus, if you join either of the 2 courses I recommend, I actually give you 1,000+ product that I have personally found!
 I can’t personally launch 1,000 products, or even 100, so use this to your advantage.
 Consider that some of the work has been done already.